kamrynbrown/advisoraibot/README.md

 - `pip install uvicorn` : This server is used to run your FastAPI application.
 Once both FastAPI and Uvicorn are installed, you can develop and run FastAPI web applications on your local machine.

 ### Using the Chatbot
+Provide your own OpenAI API key in the studentPages directory; place it in a file named config.py.
+In config.py, the only thing in it should be (with your API key in the ""): api_key = ""

-Once you have these two packages on your computer, cd to the studentPages directory, then run the following command in your terminal:
+Once you have all these packages and files ready: open a terminal, cd to the studentPages directory, then run the following command:
 `uvicorn chatbot_backend:app`

 This command runs the FastAPI server.
 As long as the server is running, the chatbot will work on all the sites.